ares-tech/ares-client-nodejs/README.md

 #### Transfer(chain: Chain, amount: string)

-Transfer 15.9 ETH to `0x2b9bbd09ea584fccc972b069331a6ec5be390b39` on root chain.
+Transfer `15.9 ETH` to `0x2b9bbd09ea584fccc972b069331a6ec5be390b39` on root chain.
+Amount is nominated in Wei.
 Returns an authorization challenge `TransactionAuthorizationChallenge`.

 ```typescript
 import { Api } from '@ares-dev/client-nodejs';